How our labels work

 Once you become a member, we will issue you with log in details for the members area of our website.
 There you’ll find the Rules for using the labels covering any restrictions and details of which labels should be used for each packaging material and format.

 We also have an artwork labelling tool which will help you select the labels you need and allow you to download it for use straight away.
-The tool asks you a few simple questions about your packaging component, such as the material for your component and whether you have single or multiple components.
-If the latter, you will repeat the process to add a second and/or third label.
+The tool will ask you to select the number (up to 4) of packaging components your product has.
+Then you’ll need to answer a few simple questions about each component, such as the material for your component, or if any product residue will be on the packaging.

-Once you’ve completed the questions, a preview box will appear, and you can then select the colour option and format you require, before downloading your print ready artwork.
+Once you’ve completed the questions, a preview box will appear, and you can then select the colour option and format you require, before downloading and saving your print ready artwork.